gridcoin-community/Gridcoin-Site/wiki/faq.md

 `force` - If set to true, will send the MRC request no matter what.
 This can only be used on the testnet.
 (Default: `false`)

-`fee` - The fee amount to override the caluclated transaction fee for the MRC request.
+`fee` - The fee amount to override the calculated transaction fee for the MRC request.
 If the fee here is higher than that of the calculated one, then you will be placed higher in the MRC queue.
 You can use this in conjunction with the `dry_run` option in order to see what position in the queue you will skip to